 Modern lacemaking has neither the vicissitudes of courtly life nor the hardscrabble bleakness of a depression to deal with - and with some fairly fine machine-made laces for cheap, it is almost a harder struggle.
 But with lacemaking, as well as with most things, there is no substitute for quality.

-We're proud to offer only the best handmade lace, to teach those willing to learn, and keep this beautiful art alive.
+We're proud to offer handmade lace, to teach those willing to learn, and keep this beautiful art alive.
 Though it took me over 20 years to learn the basics, I'm happy to report that my students have picked up the craft in a fraction of the time.
 We hope to offer many more designs in the shop for years to come.